 2. Getting a Singapore S Pass

 In Singapore, S Pass is issued to mid-level skilled foreign workers.
 Moreover, like the Work Permit, two considerations of FWL and DRC (as described above) are also applicable to all S Pass holders in a Singapore company.
-While FWL ranges anything between S$315 and S$550 per worker, Singapore Ministry of Manpower (MOM) has mandated a sub-Dependency Ceiling (sub-DC) for S Pass holders in a service sector company as 15%.
+While FWL ranges anything between S$315 and S$550 per worker, the Singapore Ministry of Manpower (MOM) has mandated a sub-Dependency Ceiling (sub-DC) for S Pass holders in a service sector company as 15%.
 This ratio is 20% for companies operating in other sectors.
-While assessing an S Pass application, MOM looks at applicant’s qualifications, work experience, and a monthly salary of at least S$2,500 for young inexperienced applicants and more for experienced applicants.
+While assessing an S Pass application, MOM looks at the applicant’s qualifications, work experience, and a monthly salary of at least S$2,500 for young inexperienced applicants and more for experienced applicants.

 3. Getting a Singapore Employment Pass (EP)

-The MOM issues this normally for three years, and assess an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications and a monthly salary of at least S$4,500 for young inexperienced applicants and more for experienced applicants.
+The MOM issues this normally for three years, and assesses an EP application based on the nature of PME roles, whether the applicant has acceptable qualifications, and a monthly salary of at least S$4,500 for young inexperienced applicants and more for experienced applicants.
 From 1 December 2020, the minimum qualifying salary for EPs in the Financial Services sector will be $5,000 for new applicants.

 While the MOM doesn’t apply the considerations of FWL and DRC for EP applicants, it, however, does give preference to applicants from tier 1 regions.
 The applicant must also be complimenting the local workforce with his or her skills, and have been offered a salary commensurate with the skills.
 The company (employer) making the EP application for the potential employee must also demonstrate the intent of hiring a local first by advertising a job at jobsbank.gov.sg first.